-Renters' Rights Bill vs Renters (Reform) Bill - what letting agents need to know
+Renters' Rights Act vs Renters (Reform) Bill - what letting agents need to know

 22 July 2024

-Renters’ Rights Bill is Labour’s answer to the Conservative's Renters (Reform) Bill.
-Here's what agents need to know about the difference between these two bills.
+Renters’ Rights Act is Labour’s answer to the Conservative's Renters (Reform) Bill.
+Here's what agents need to know about the difference between these two pieces of legislation.

 The Renters (Reform) Bill was a key piece of legislation that was deemed to shake up the private rental sector.
 However, due to the snap general election, the bill did not pass through the government before it was dissolved.

-To ensure reform is made within the sector, the Labour Party have introduced their version of the Renters (Reform) Bill, announced during the King's Speech 2024, called the Renters' Rights Bill.
+To ensure reform is made within the sector, the Labour Party introduced their own successful version of the Renters (Reform) Bill, announced during the King's Speech 2024, now called the Renters' Rights Act.

-This new part of legislation introduced by the Labour Party was introduced “to give greater rights and protections to people renting their homes, including ending no-fault evictions and reforming grounds for possession”.
+This piece of legislation, introduced by the Labour Party, was brought forward “to give greater rights and protections to people renting their homes, including ending no-fault evictions and reforming grounds for possession”.

-But what is the difference between the new Renters (Reform) Bill and the Renters’ Rights Bill?
+But what is the difference between the new Renters (Reform) Bill and the Renters’ Rights Act?
 Read our guide to find out more:

-Here's an overview of what each bill promises:
+Here's an overview of what each piece of legislation included:

 Abolishing Section 21

-Will Labour’s Renters’ Rights Bill abolish Section 21?
+Will Labour’s Renters’ Rights Act abolish Section 21?
 Yes

 Did the Conservative’s Renters (Reform) Bill aim to ban Section 21?
 Not until the courts were reformed